-Sources: Factset, SYZ Asset Management.
-Data as of: 27.06.2019

-Monetary policy stance

-Beyond the well-advertised and spectacular easing pivot from large developed central banks, the trend towards monetary policy easing is also gradually encompassing EM central banks.
+Sources: Factset, SYZ Asset Management Data as of: 27.06.2019 Monetary policy stance Monetary easing spreads to EMs Beyond the well-advertised and spectacular easing pivot from large developed central banks, the trend towards monetary policy easing is also gradually encompassing EM central banks.
 This is against a backdrop of soft growth and inflation combined with a US dollar that is no longer appreciating.

 Global economic review

+Convergence to the downside

 No major developed economy is spared by the slowing growth dynamic at play since last year.
 While manufacturing indicators appear to have stabilised in Europe, they remain at quite depressed levels and revive the risk that such cyclical sluggishness might finally spread to the so-far resilient domestic, consumption-driven side of the economy.
 Some damages could in fact already have done, as sentiment keeps weakening and employment dynamics are faltering, even in Germany.
-Some evidence of similar trends has also become apparent in the US, with a convergence to the downside of manufacturing indicators within the already weak evels of the rest of the world, but also softer job growth and declining household confidence.
+Some evidence of similar trends has also become apparent in the US, with a convergence to the downside of manufacturing indicators within the already weak

+The combination of slowing global growth and weak inflation led to the same conclusion in Washington, Frankfurt and Tokyo: it is time again for monetary policy to be eased.

+Adrien Pichoud

+US-China trade war lowers GDP growth

+levels of the rest of the world, but also softer job growth and declining household confidence.
 Part of this is certainly related to the dissipation of the fiscal stimulus of 2018, but weak global growth and uncertainties around trade are also exerting downside pressures on the business cycle.
 Japan is no different, with its external sector affected by China's weak growth, trade uncertainties and the yen's appreciation, while the domestic side of the economy is under the threat of the VAT rate hike scheduled for October.
 Commodity producers such as Australia or Canada are also impacted by weaker global (and especially Chinese) demand.

+Emerging economies

+Political uncertainity adds further headwind

+In a pattern like the eurozone's, the Chinese economy has failed to materialise the glimmer of hope for a pick-up that appeared over Q1.
+Continuing, and even intensifying trade tensions with the US not only affects the export-driven manufacturing side of the economy, but also the drag on domestic consumption, keeping GDP growth at its lowest level in decades, with negative ripple effects across other South-East Asian economies such as Korea or Taiwan.

+Political uncertainty is another headwind to growth dynamics in some large emerging economies where elections were recently held and where the implementation of reforms is crucial for the long-term stability.
+Brazil, with its pending pension reform, South Africa and Mexico with the Eskom and Pemex situations respectively, and Turkey, walking an incredibly thin line between stabilising the lira to maintain access to global capital markets, and a willingness to secure a sufficient level of internal support for the president.